vbirds/tokoro/readme.md

 ### Starting a Root Coroutine

 `tokoro::Scheduler::Start()` is the only entry point for launching a **root coroutine**.
 A **root coroutine** is one that is started directly by the `Scheduler`.
-Coroutines that are launched within a root coroutine are called **sub-coroutines**.
-All coroutines must be run either as root coroutines or as sub-coroutines within an existing root coroutine.
+Coroutines that are started within a coroutine with co_await are called **sub-coroutines**.
+All coroutines must be run either as root coroutines or as sub-coroutines.

 ```C++
 Handle<T> Scheduler::Start(CoroutineFunc, Args ...)